Skip to main content Skip to footer

 Based just a five-minute walk from Tottenham Hale train station, the Taproom offers not just unique craft beers, but is also one of the best hang out spots in Tottenham.
 With beers ranging form pale ales to full bodied stouts, Beavertown Taproom is the place to be on Saturday and Sundays (12 to 9pm) to unwind with a pint (non-alcoholic pints are available!) after a busy day exploring Tottenham.

-Tottenham Hale Station serves as an excellent gateway to a plethora of exciting attractions and activities for travelers using the Stansted Express.
+Tottenham Hale Station serves as an excellent gateway to a plethora of exciting attractions and activities for travellers using the Stansted Express.
 Whether you're a local resident or a visitor from afar, there is no shortage of things to do in this vibrant area of London.

 Discover More